Goldman Sachs

-The company has been criticized for a lack of ethical standards, working with dictatorial regimes, close relationships with the U.S. federal government via a "revolving door" of former employees, and driving up prices of commodities through futures speculation.
-While the company has appeared on the 100 Best Companies to Work For list compiled by Fortune, primarily due to its high compensation levels, it has also been criticized by its employees for 100-hour work weeks, high levels of employee dissatisfaction among first-year analysts, abusive treatment by superiors, a lack of mental health resources, and extremely high levels of stress in the workplace leading to physical discomfort.

-The company invests in and arranges financing for startups, and in many cases gets additional business when the companies launch initial public offerings.
-Notable initial public offerings for which Goldman Sachs was the lead bookrunner include those of Twitter, Bumble, Robinhood Markets.
-Startups in which the company or its funds have invested include Spotify, Foodpanda, and Dropbox, among others.
-It is a partner organization of the World Economic Forum.
+Goldman Sachs offers services in investment banking (advisory for mergers and acquisitions and restructuring), securities underwriting, prime brokerage, asset management, and wealth management.
+It is a market maker for many types of financial products and provides clearing and custodian bank services.
+It operates private-equity funds and hedge funds.
+It structures complex and tailor-made financial products.
+It also owns Goldman Sachs Bank USA, a direct bank.
+It trades both on behalf of its clients (flow trading) and for its own account (proprietary trading).
+The company invests in and arranges financing for startups, and in many cases gets additional business as bookrunner when the companies launch initial public offerings.

 History

 Founding and establishment

-Goldman Sachs was founded in New York City in 1869 by Marcus Goldman.
+In 1869, Goldman Sachs was founded by Marcus Goldman in New York City in a one-room basement office next to a coal chute.
 In 1882, Goldman's son-in-law Samuel Sachs joined the firm.
-In 1885, Goldman took his son Henry and his son-in-law Ludwig Dreyfuss into the business and the firm adopted its present name, Goldman Sachs & Co.
+In 1885, Goldman's son, Henry Goldman, and his son-in-law, Ludwig Dreyfuss, joined the business and the firm adopted its present name, Goldman Sachs & Co.
 The company pioneered the use of commercial paper for entrepreneurs and joined the New York Stock Exchange (NYSE) in 1896.
 By 1898, the firm's capital stood at $1.6 million.
+It opened offices in Boston and Chicago in 1900, San Francisco in 1918, and Philadelphia and St. Louis in 1920.

 Goldman entered the initial public offering market in 1906 when it took Sears, Roebuck and Company public.
 The deal was facilitated by Henry Goldman's personal friendship with Julius Rosenwald, an owner of Sears.
-Other IPOs followed, including F. W. Woolworth and Continental Can.
+Other underwriting work for initial public offerings followed, including those of General Cigar Company also in 1906, F. W. Woolworth Company in 1912, and Continental Can.
+The firm was an innovator at establishing the price–earnings ratio, instead of book value, as a method for valuing companies, and was therefore able to raise funds for retailers and companies with few hard assets.

 In 1912, Henry S. Bowers became the first non-member of the founding family to become a partner of the company and share in its profits.
 In 1917, under growing pressure from the other partners in the firm due to his pro-German stance, Henry Goldman resigned.
 The Sachs family gained full control of the firm until Waddill Catchings joined the company in 1918.
 By 1928, Catchings was the Goldman partner with the single largest stake in the firm.

-On December 4, 1928, the firm launched the Goldman Sachs Trading Corp, a closed-end fund.
-The fund failed during the Stock Market Crash of 1929, amid accusations that Goldman had engaged in share price manipulation and insider trading.
+In 1919, the company acquired a major interest in Merck & Co. and in 1922, it acquired a major interest in General Foods.
+On December 4, 1928, the firm launched the Goldman Sachs Trading Corp.Ad, a closed-end fund.
+The fund failed during the Wall Street Crash of 1929, amid accusations that Goldman had engaged in share price manipulation and insider trading.